dbca-wa/developer-guidance/Python_environment_management.md

 ## Workflow: automatically update project dependencies

 Once you have a project with some dependencies installed and some time passes, there's a fair chance that those dependencies (either direct or transitive) will see updates released.
-Because `uv` calculates the entire dependency graph and preserves this via `uv.lock`, it is straighforward to automatically install compatible package updates like so:
+Because `uv` calculates the entire dependency graph and preserves this via `uv.lock`, it is straightforward to automatically install compatible package updates like so:

 ```
 uv lock --upgrade
 ```

-This is check PyPI for updated package versions, determine any compatible upgrades, install the upgraded packages locally and update the lockfile.
+This will check PyPI for updated package versions, determine any compatible upgrades, install the upgraded packages locally and update the lockfile.

 NOTE: it is best practice to "pin" a project's direct dependency versions at the point of installation (e.g. `uv add django==4.2.18`) in order to ensure consistent project behaviour (especially in multi-developer projects).
 These dependencies should be updated manually, with appropriate testing carried out.